appseconnect/docs/_posts/Workflow Management Documentation/Introduction to Workflow/How to use Workflow in Portal.md

 ---
-title: "Workflow Management in Portal"
+title: "How to open Workflow in Portal"
 toc: true
 tag: developers
 category: "Workflow Management Documentation"